lynntheory/discord-tarot-bot/README.md

 # Tarot Bot for Discord
-This is a Discord chatbot for doing tarot and other fortune telling card deck readings.
+This is a Discord chatbot intended for performing tarot readings and other methods of fortune telling.
+Decks and spreads can be added via JSON files.

 ## Installation
 1. Clone the repository, or download and extract the zip file (preferrably from the release page)